 Homemade Alfredo Sauce

 When I found out I had celiac disease and couldn't have fettuccine Alfredo, I was determined to figure out a way to re-create it.
 This has now become one of my most requested dishes.
-I use gluten-free multigrain pasta, but you can use any style of pasta. —Jackie Charlesworth Stiff, Fort Collins, Colorado
+I use gluten-free multigrain pasta, but you can use any style of pasta. —Jackie Charlesworth Stiff, Frederick, Colorado

 Total TimePrep: 20 min.
 Cook: 20 min.

 - 1 cup grated Parmesan cheese, divided

 - 3/4 cup grated Romano cheese

 - 1 package (12 ounces) uncooked gluten-free pasta

 - In a large saucepan, heat butter over medium heat.
 Add shallots; cook and stir until tender, 2-3 minutes.
 Add garlic; cook 1 minute longer.
 Add cream; cook and stir until heated through.
 Stir in Asiago, 1/2 cup Parmesan, Romano cheese, salt and pepper; bring to a boil, stirring constantly.
 Reduce heat; simmer, uncovered, until thickened, about 10 minutes, whisking occasionally.

 - Meanwhile, cook pasta according to package directions.
 Drain, reserving 1 cup pasta water; place pasta in a large bowl.
 Add sauce; toss to coat.
 Thin as desired with reserved pasta water.
 Serve with the remaining 1/2 cup Parmesan cheese.

 Nutrition Facts1 cup: 740 calories, 51g fat (31g saturated fat), 141mg cholesterol, 692mg sodium, 52g carbohydrate (4g sugars, 3g fiber), 23g protein.